spences10/scottspence.com/posts/2020/09/17/writing-with-markdown/index.md

 ---

 <script>
+  import { MarkdownParser, Small } from '$lib/components'
-  import MarkdownParser from '$lib/components/markdown-parser.svelte' import { YouTube } from 'sveltekit-embed' import Small from '$lib/components/small.svelte'
+  import { YouTube } from 'sveltekit-embed'
 </script>

 Here it is kids!
 All I know about Markdown.
 First!
 The standard